form3tech-oss/interview-simulator/README.md

 > standards expected from a submission.

 **Graceful Shutdown:**
-- Implement a graceful shutdown mechanism, allowing active requests to complete before shutting down.
-This is to support running the service in a cloud environment where it will have a short amount of time to complete in-flight requests before the server is terminated.
+Implement a graceful shutdown mechanism, allowing active requests to complete before shutting down.
+This is to support running the service in a cloud environment where it will have a short amount of time to complete in-flight requests before the server is terminated:
 - The server should stop accepting new connections, but can continue accepting requests.
 - The allowed grace period for active requests to complete should be configurable, for example 3 seconds.
 - Requests that have been accepted, but not completed after that grace period - should be rejected with: `RESPONSE|REJECTED|Cancelled`